vmoravec/matrix/README.md

   List of required rubygems can be found in file `matrix.gemspec` and in `Gemfile`.
   Additionally, you need to run `rake git:automation:clone` to git required scripts for SUSE cloud installation.

+## Issues

+  Currently this program expects you have the kernel module `loop` loaded, it does not that for you automatically.
+Make sure the `loop` is available by `sudo modprobe loop`.

+  Internaly there is the `mkcloud` command used for driving the cloud installation.
+It will prompt you to provide your password (or root password, depends on your `/etc/sudoers` file).
+  As a single story calls `mkcloud` several times, the story workflow will fail without you paying attention.
+I recommend either
+    * `sudo su && bundle exec rake story:default`
+    * or updating your `/etc/sudoers` file with `$USER ALL=(ALL) NOPASSWD:ALL`

 ## Usage